Storms Spain FAQ

 Belgian Red Cross-Flanders is following the situation very closely and is in constant contact with Spanish Red Cross colleagues.

-Via the account number BE53 0000 0000 5353 with the mention 'Emergency weather Spain', Belgian Red Cross-Flanders, thanks to your massive support, could already transfer a first tranche of 100.000 EUR.
+Through the account number BE53 0000 0000 5353 with the mention 'Emergency weather Spain', Belgian Red Cross-Flanders, thanks to your massive support, could already transfer a first tranche of 100,000 euros.
 This money can thus already be used this week to finance relief actions.
-We continue to appeal for support, but emphasize
+We continue to appeal for support and emphasize that financial help is the most efficient way.

 How is the cooperation between Belgian Red Cross-Flanders and the Spanish Red Cross going?